-Social distancing restrictions have now been fully lifted.
+Social distancing restrictions have not been reimposed.
 While individuals and households may sit wherever they would like, we urge everyone to respect the wishes of others, and only sit close together if both parties are comfortable with that.

 General easy precautions

 Please continue to use the hand sanitiser as you enter and leave the church.

 We are enjoying tea, coffee and refreshments before our 10.30 service, and hope to be able to extend our hospitality again to do the same after our services as soon as volunteer numbers recover.